 If a recipient of MSOE scholarships or grants officially withdraws before 4:30 p.m.
 Friday of Week Four, MSOE will calculate the amount of institutional aid the student earned and return the unearned aid back to the university.
-The amount of aid earned is determined by dividing the number of days completed in the quarter by the total number of days in the quarter.
+The amount of aid earned is determined by dividing the number of days completed in the term by the total number of days in the term.
+MSOE scholarships or grants will not be returned if the student withdrawals in Week 5 or later.